sonugiri1043/DDIS-Designing-Data-Intensive-App-Notes/README.md

 ### Hardware Faults
 * In the past, people use redundant hardware to keep machine/service running.
+* Hard disks are reported as having a mean time to failure (MTTF) of about 10 to 50 years.
+Thus, on a storage cluster with 10,000 disks, we should expect on average one disk to die per day.
+* AWS’s virtual machine platforms are designed to prioritize flexibility and elasticity over single-machine reliability.
 * Recently, platforms are designed to prioritize flexibility and elasticity.
 Systems can tolerate loss of whole machines.
 No down time scheduled needed for single machine maintenance.

 ### Software Errors